 Many sexual harassment concerns or complaints in the workplace can be resolved by prompt, non-legalistic intervention (Please see the Tell Someone brochure for an expanded definition of sexual harassment and ways to address issues informally.)
-There are also persons in the community who are specifically trained to assist and support others who may need help with respect to issues of sexual harassment and they include any of the College counselors, the Director of Equal Opportunity (DEO) or a sexual misconduct advisor (See the Tell Someone brochure or the sexual misconduct advisor poster for the names of those serving currently in this capacity).
+There are also persons in the community who are specifically trained to assist and support others who may need help with respect to issues of sexual harassment and they include any of the College counselors or a sexual misconduct advisor (See the Tell Someone brochure or the sexual misconduct advisor poster for the names of those serving currently in this capacity).
 If informal attempts to resolve an issue fail, the College will carefully review any concern or complaint alleging sexual harassment and take corrective action as appropriate.

 Initiating a sexual harassment complaint against a staff member or administrator of the College: